fiftythanks/template/README.md

 - "[Asset Management](https://webpack.js.org/guides/asset-management/)", webpack. — For more information on asset management.
 - "[Production](https://webpack.js.org/guides/production/)", webpack. ­— For dividing webpack.config.js in three separate configs.

+---

-When using the template, you should remove all unnecessary webpack-plugins for asset management.
+When using the template, you should remove all unnecessary webpack plugins for asset management.